clarin-eric/ParlaMint/Corpora/Docs/README-en.conll.txt

 The annotations include tokenisation, lemmatisation and UD PoS and morphological features but no syntactic annotation.
 The MISC column encodes NER annotation in IOB format; word alignment information as output by the MT system (ForwardAlignment, BackwardAlignment);
 and the USAS semantic annotation (SEM).
-When these tags refer to a multi-word unit, this is encoded as IOB on the SEMMWE attribute.
-For semantic annotation Spacy was used for PoS tagging and lemmatisation, and the MISC column also gives the Spacy PoS tag, UD PoS tag and lemma in cases where it is different from the value given in the 3-5 column of the CoNLL-U file.
+When the semantic annotation refers to a multi-word unit, this is encoded as IOB on the SEMMWE attribute.
+Semantic annotation used Spacy for PoS tagging and lemmatisation, and the MISC column also gives the Spacy PoS tag, the equivalent UD PoS tag and lemma in cases where it is different from the values given in the 3-5 columns of the CoNLL-U file.

 Additionally, each CoNLL-U file has an associated TSV file giving the metadata of its speeches.

 Note that the CoNLL-U files do not contain all the information from the source corpus, in particular, the transcriber comments are not included.